ADHDrian/psi-co-mAFiA/README.md

-# psi-co-mAFiA
+# Ψ-co-mAFiA

-Here we provide a brief walkthrough to run mAFiA, using the example of chromosome X.
+Here we provide a brief walkthrough of the software using dRNA reads aligned to a single transcript.

 ## 0. Preliminary
-- The following steps are tested with **python 3.9**.
+Note: The following steps are tested with **python 3.9**.

-  Get code and activate virtual environment, e.g.:
+Get code and activate virtual environment:
 ```
 git clone git@github.com:ADHDrian/psi-co-mAFiA.git
 cd psi-co-mAFiA